williamleif/PSRToolbox/README.md

 #PSRToolbox

-Author: William L Hamilton, McGill University, Reasoning and Learning Lab
+Author: William L Hamilton, (previously of McGill University, Reasoning and Learning Lab, currently Stanford University)
-Contact: william.hamilton2@mail.mcgill.ca
+Contact: wleif@stanford.edu

+NOTE: I am not longer actively maintaining this repo, but I welcome inquires from people interested in working with the code.

 # Description